Trump's Rushmore trip draws real and figurative fireworks

 Trump’s Rushmore trip draws real and figurative fireworksNew

 SIOUX FALLS, S.D.
-(AP) — President Donald Trump will begin his Independence Day weekend on Friday with a patriotic display of fireworks at Mount Rushmore before a crowd of thousands.
-But even in a part of the country where many remain supportive of the president, the event has drawn controversy and protests.
-Trump is expected to speak at the event, which has issued 7,500 tickets to watch fireworks that he has previewed as a “display like few people have seen.”
+(AP) — President Donald Trump begins his Independence Day weekend with a patriotic display of fireworks at Mount Rushmore before a crowd of thousands.
+Masks and social distancing aren’t required, even as coronavirus cases spike across the country.
+About 7,500 tickets have been issued for the Friday night fireworks, which Trump says will be a “display like few people have seen.”
 But questions about coronavirus precautions, protests from Native American groups and concerns over wildfires from the fireworks will also greet the president.
+Some Native American groups are protesting the Mount Rushmore memorial itself, pointing out that the Black Hills were taken from the Lakota people against treaty agreements.